TheOdinProject/curriculum/ruby_programming/test_driven_development/rspec_introduction_lesson.md

 #### What is RSpec, and why RSpec?

-At the most basic level, RSpec is a Ruby-written Domain Specific Language, or, for the rest of us, a language specialized for a particular task.
+At the most basic level, RSpec is a Domain Specific Language written in Ruby, or, for the rest of us, a language specialized for a particular task.
 In this case, the task is testing Ruby code.
 The `rspec` gem comes packaged with all you need to get started, including five gems: `rspec-core`, `rspec-expectations`, `rspec-mocks`, `rspec-rails`, and `rspec-support`.

 At this point, you may be wondering, *Why RSpec?
 Surely, there are other frameworks out there*, and you'd be right.
 There are.
 In fact, at one point, Ruby came bundled with [Test::Unit]((https://github.com/test-unit/test-unit)) and later [Minitest](https://github.com/seattlerb/minitest) as part of its standard library, the latter of which lives on in Rails.
 If you tend to be pessimistic (I'm sorry, I meant *realistic*), then the [Wrong](https://github.com/sconover/wrong) testing framework might be your cup of tea.
 Or perhaps you're hungry and in the mood for something more substantial, in which case a side of [Bacon](https://github.com/chneukirchen/bacon) might be what you need.
 At the end of the day, it doesn't matter which framework you choose as long as you cultivate your testing skills.